STEVE INSKEEP, Host:

 SPIEGEL: Today, Tom and Eric Hoebbel are middle-aged men.
 And their differences have only expanded.
 Tom's an artist.
 Eric's a financial planner.
 Tom's a rebel.
 Eric's a joiner.
 Then there's the wardrobe issue.
 Tom says his formalwear is limited.

-Mr. ROBERT PLOMIN (Psychologist): When you look at siblings and height and weight, they differ somewhat, but they're a lot more similar, on average, than they are to children picked at random from the population.
+ROBERT PLOMIN: When you look at siblings and height and weight, they differ somewhat, but they're a lot more similar, on average, than they are to children picked at random from the population.

 SPIEGEL: Plomin says, on average, cognitive abilities are also really similar.